dynamodb-toolbox/dynamodb-toolbox/docs/docs/3-entities/3-actions/16-parse/index.md

 # EntityParser

-Given an input of any type and a mode, validates that it respects the schema of the `Entity`:
+Given an input of any type and a mode, validates that it respects the schema of the `Entity` and apply transformations:

 ```ts
 import { EntityParser } from 'dynamodb-toolbox/entity/actions/parse'